Skip to content

 Drumelzier Law — common questions

-How hard is Drumelzier Law?
+What difficulty is Drumelzier Law?

-Where do I park for Drumelzier Law?
+Where should I park to climb Drumelzier Law?

-When is the best time to climb Drumelzier Law?
+When should I climb Drumelzier Law?

 The standard good-weather months for Drumelzier Law are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.